 While the time frames are uncertain, try to consider this as an opportunity to innovate and be creative with your business.
+Revisit some of your current seo marketing strategies and build buzz around your industry with effective content marketing strategy.
 Some of the best ideas are born out of necessity, and you should be aiming to capitalise on this situation, as best you can, while ensuring you have a viable business, well into the future.

 For local Perth businesses, there are some unique opportunities to help your business not only survive the next few months, but also thrive on the other side of the crisis.
 Depending on your business and industry, there should be a way you can adapt your business to succeed during this crisis.

 While you still have a business to run, this is also a crucial time to consider how you and your business, can help.

 There have been some truly heart-warming stories coming out of this crisis, from landlords giving tenants rent breaks, health care workers being “adopted” by members of their community and distillers switching production from gin to hand sanitiser.